marinela-gif/finalCapstonenew/README.md

 4. Usage of investment and bond formulas instructions and images
 5. Credits

-Installation on local device:
+**Installation on local device**

+1. Download and install Python programming language.
+2. install an interpreter such as Anaconda.
-Installation of the the project on your local device following this command 'git clone https://github.com/marinela-gif/finalCapstone.git' in your terminal.
+3. Install the project on your local device following the following command: 'git clone https://github.com/marinela-gif/finalCapstone.git' in your terminal.

-How to use the program:
+**How to use the program**

 Answer the prompt user question and answer with your values.

-Image of the investment formulas:
+**Images of the investment formulas**

    ![image](https://github.com/marinela-gif/finalCapstone/assets/151722887/9379e350-a0e2-4e2f-9d63-52106fdd2bda)